 Spice Bazaar (Egyptian Market)

-Towards the end of our second day, we visited ‘Spice Bazaar’ known for its dried fruits, nuts. seeds, spices, and Turkish Delight.
-This was near to our hotel literally 10-15mins away from where we stayed.
-As we shopped around each store you could smell the fragrance of those spices, one thing to mention always try to haggle with the shopkeepers regarding pricing as there tend to vary their prices accordingly where you’re from.
+Towards the end of our second day, we visited ‘Spice Bazaar’ known for its dried fruits and nuts. seeds, spices, and Turkish Delight.
+This was literally 10-15mins away from where we stayed.
+As we shopped around each store you could smell the fragrance of those spices, one thing to mention always tries to haggle with shopkeepers regarding pricing as they tend to vary their prices accordingly where you’re from.

-The Turkish sweets and dried fruits were certainly mouth-watering, you could practically be full up by having a taste of each fruit and sweets.
+Turkish sweets and dried fruits were certainly mouth-watering, you could practically be full up by having a taste of each fruit and sweet.
 That was one good thing about these stalls as there allow you to try as many items as you want before purchasing a KG amount.

-One thing that made me really chuckle was going to these spice stores at the Spice Bazaar with my aunties and mother.
-Seeing them lot haggling with the shopkeepers was hilarious, as there kept asking for the price to go down and the guy would not move from its original price until he finally gave in.
-However, the action and conversation between them were funny.
+One thing that made me really chuckle was going to these spice stores at Spice Bazaar with my aunties and mother.
+Seeing them a lot haggling with the shopkeepers was hilarious, as they kept asking for the price to go down and the guy would not move from its original price until he finally gave in.
+However, the action and conversation between them was funny.

 I have to say the experience in Spice Bazaar is a must and definitely one of the top places to visit along with the Grand Bazaar for shopping.

-Feel free to leave your comment below, what you think of Istanbul and what you like to see more of in my blog post.
+Feel free to leave your comment below what you think of Istanbul and what you like to see more in my blog post.

 You can follow me on Social Media: